pfsense/docs/source/hardware/tuning-and-troubleshooting-network-cards.rst

 Interrupts <http://en.wikipedia.org/wiki/Message_Signaled_Interrupts>`__
 are an alternative to classic style Interrupts for retrieving data from hardware.
-Some cards behave better with MSI, MSIX, or classic style Interrupts, but the card will try the “best” available choice (MSIX, then MSI, then Interrupts).
+Some cards behave better with MSI, MSIX, or classic style Interrupts, but the card will try the "best" available choice (MSIX, then MSI, then Interrupts).

 MSIX and MSI can be disabled via loader tunables.
 In